Linwills/alx-zero_day/0x03-git/README.md

-My second Read me file
+My second Read me file that i made as a novice